Meet the Team

 Specialist in community arts programmes, using creativity and cultural expression to engage, inspire, and empower local residents and young people.

-Advisory Team 7 Members
+Community Support and Advice Team 7 Members

 Farheen Hussain